alexmadeathing/dilate/README.md

 # dilate
 A compact, high performance integer dilation library for Rust.

-Integer dilation is the process of converting cartesian indices (eg. coordinates) into format suitable for use in D-dimensional [Morton Order](https://en.wikipedia.org/wiki/Z-order_curve) bit sequences.
+Integer dilation is the process of converting cartesian indices (eg. coordinates) into a format suitable for use in D-dimensional [Morton Order](https://en.wikipedia.org/wiki/Z-order_curve) bit sequences.
 The dilation process takes an integer's bit sequence and inserts a number of 0 bits (D - 1) between each original bit successively.
 Thus, the original bit sequence becomes evenly padded.
 For example:
 * `0b1101` D2-dilated becomes `0b1010001` (values chosen arbitrarily)
 * `0b1011` D3-dilated becomes `0b1000001001`